Last Updated on August 15, 2022 by Alexander Burgemeester

 Instead of telling her that she’s in a bad relationship and needs to get out, wait for her to share.
 She may be feeling unsure of her feelings, wondering how she got into a relationship with such an abusive person.

-Validate her feelings and let her know that you will always be there for her when she wants to talk.
+Validate her feelings and tell her that you will always be there for her when she wants to talk.
 Opening up about the abuse should help her come to her own conclusions about her narcissistic partner.